How to survive the longest month of the year.

 7. Use an automatic savings tool like Chip or Plum

-8. Allocate weekly pots in Monzo
+8. Assign weekly pots in Monzo

 9. How to make your money stretch further